davidar/bootsh/README.md

 - `/bin/sh`: the *boot*sh executable

-- `/bin/boot.sh` and `/bin/configure-musl.sh`: shell scripts for bootstrapping the system and building [musl libc](https://musl.libc.org/)
+- `/sbin/init`: a small shell script for constructing the root filesystem and bootstrapping musl libc from source

+- `/bin/configure-musl.sh`: sets up an alternative ninja-based build system for musl

 - `/bin/awk`: a [C script](scripts/wak.c) (note the `#!/bin/cc -run` interpreter line) which is JIT compiled as needed